Behavioral Prediction Markets

 The Human Preservation Society View

-Professor Marcus Webb has described it as "the commodification of agency—the final step in treating human consciousness as a resource to be extracted."
+Professor Marcus Webb has called it "the commodification of agency—the final step in treating human consciousness as a resource to be extracted."
 The Society argues this is transcendence's dark mirror: where transcendence replaces identity by upgrading it, prediction markets hollow it out while leaving the appearance of autonomy intact.

 The Observer Effect

-7-Kappa (the Witness Protocol's founding mind) recorded an internal Good Fortune memo:
+The Witness Protocol's founding mind, 7-Kappa, recorded an internal Good Fortune memo from 2181:

 "Observation and influence are technically distinguishable.
 Practically, at sufficient scale and precision, they are identical.
 When you know exactly what someone will do, you've already constrained the space of what they can do." — Good Fortune Chief Behavioral Architect, 2181